-(Updated November 15, 2019) - We’re undertaking several projects along the park’s northern waterfront to create beautiful new national park experiences for our visitors.
-We want to share an overview of the project locations, schedules, and activities.
+(Updated March 1, 2020) - We’re undertaking several projects along the park’s northern waterfront to create beautiful new national park experiences for visitors.
+Here is an overview of project locations, schedules, and activities.

 Thank you for your patience during this work.
 Should you have any questions, please contact us at

 Download the a PDF of the project flyer >>